 We bought ours from Propel Bikes, a nationally renowned e-bike shop based in Brooklyn (thanks Jeff!).
 Propel carries a number of longtail e-bikes which are less expensive, and I suspect that most of what I've written above would apply to those as well.
 Propel's YouTube channel is an excellent place to dip you toes into the e-biking waters.

 It's also worth noting that, while $7000 is a lot to spend on a bike, it's inexpensive compared to a car, and that's probably the better comparison when talking about the Urban Arrow.
 Over the last six months, we've put 10x more city miles on our bike than our car.
-If it weren't for the lingering memory of fleeing the city on short notice in March of 2020, we'd probably sell it.
-It's been three months since we filled up our gas tank.
-Today, we use the car to leave the city or when it's really wet outside.
+These days, we mostly use the car to leave the city or when it's raining.

 For everything else, we're on the bike.